IsaacSchemm/MapleFedNet/README.md

 * Functions that take parameters for both domain and access token now combine them into one parameter of type `IMastodonCredentials`
+    * A `MastodonCredentials` immutable class is available if you don't want to create your own
-* Toot IDs are now treated as alphanumeric strings (for Pleroma compatibility)
+* Post IDs are now treated as alphanumeric strings (for Pleroma compatibility)
 * `params T[]` parameters and optional parameters are no longer used in the same methods

 # Sample